inscist/api-guidelines/README.md

 We further hope that these guidelines may encourage other organizations to create guidelines that are appropriate for them and in turn, if they are able, to publish theirs.

 ### Inspired by Microsoft
 These guidelines were heavily inspired by the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines).
 For the most part, we have kept the original guidelines intact.
-To see the changes we have made, please refer to the [CHANGELOG](CHANGELOG.md).
+To see the changes we have made, please refer to the [comparison docs](Comparison%20to%20Microsoft.md).

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)